bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page with the `code` parameter from the POST.
 It has a button to copy the URL to the clipboard.

+I know that it is bad form to have a secret in the URL but I want the admins to be able to bookmark it.

 #### `upload.html`

 This is where all of the action with backers happens.